18 August 2026 · Avoid rejection

 Frequently Asked Questions

-For businesses whose refund was delayed, reduced or denied.
+For businesses whose refund was delayed, reduced or denied, and who want to understand why before trying again.

 Why was my VAT refund reduced?

-Usually because some input VAT was unsupported by valid invoices or related to blocked/non-business costs, so the FTA disallowed it.
+Usually because some input VAT was unsupported by valid invoices or related to blocked or non-business costs, so the FTA disallowed that portion while approving the rest of the claim.
+It is rarely an all-or-nothing outcome.

 Can I appeal a rejected refund?